The New England Journal of Medicine May 09, 2019

 Multicenter, UK

-Population Women 16-39 years old with early pregnancy bleeding (<= 12 weeks gestation) and an intrauterine gestational sac.
+Population Women aged 16 to 39 years presenting with vaginal bleeding in early pregnancy (less than 12 weeks of gestation) and a visible intrauterine gestational sac on ultrasound.

 Study Limitations